- Optimizely X Full Stack

 Logger – Increase the log level to see when events fire, when activations occur, and more.

-Notification Listeners – Use notification listeners to bind callbacks to experiment activations and event tracking.
+Notification listeners – Use notification listeners to bind callbacks to test activations and event tracking.